ros2/ros2_documentation/source/Tutorials/Content-Filtering-Subscription.rst

 ROS 2 applications typically consist of topics to transmit the data from publishers to subscriptions.
 Basically subscriptions receive all published data from publishers on the topic.
-But sometimes subscription might be interested in only a subset of the data which is being sent by publishers.
+But sometimes a subscription might be interested in only a subset of the data which is being sent by publishers.
-Content filtering subscription can support a content-based subscription, so that subscription can only receive the data which is interesting for the application.
+A content filtering subscription can support a content-based subscription, so that the subscription only receives the data which is interesting for the application.

-In this demo we'll be highlighting how to manage content filtering subscription and how it works.
+In this demo we'll be highlighting how to manage content filtering subscriptions and how it works.

 RMW Support
 -----------

-Content filtering subscription requires RMW implementation support to enable content-based subscription.
+Content filtering subscriptions require RMW implementation support to enable content-based subscription.

 .. list-table::  Content-Filtering-Subscription Support Status
    :widths: 25 25